sansneo/prime/README.md

 ```

 It's gonna take a while, you'll find the resulting iso files in `build/`.
+You'll find the resulting iso files in `build/`.
-To learn more take a look at `make.sh` and refer to [void-linux/void-mklive](https://github.com/void-linux/void-mklive).
+To learn more, take a look at `make.sh` and refer to [void-linux/void-mklive](https://github.com/void-linux/void-mklive).

 ### Conclusion
 I love my computer!
 Do you?

-Get the fuck out of IT if you are here [for the money](https://geohot.github.io/blog/jekyll/update/2025/09/13/get-out-of-technology.html).
+Please, get the fuck out of IT if you are here [for the money](https://geohot.github.io/blog/jekyll/update/2025/09/13/get-out-of-technology.html).
-Now, because of the [state of the world](https://www.slickcharts.com/sp500) there are a lot of money to be made if you actually care about doing something and providing value to the world by making computers better.
+Because of the [state of the world](https://www.slickcharts.com/sp500) there's a lot of money to be made here if you actually care about doing something real and creating value by making infrastructures and computers better.
-Personally, I want to do everything systems programming, secure backend and the cloud; with this last one known to be highly remunerative.
+Personally, I really enjoy everything systems programming, secure backend development and the cloud (this last one is known to be extremely remunerative), so I'll be doing that.
 As time passes I look up to legends such Rob Pike, Russ Cox and George Hotz more and more.
-Currently I'm 22 years old, in my 30s I will have a pretty good understanding of my toolset and in my 40s I hope I'll be able to compare to them.
+I am 22 years old at the time of writing this, in my 30s I'll have a pretty good understanding of my toolset and computers in general, then hopefully, in my 40s I'll be able to compare to them.

 Thanks to computers I have the knowledge.
 Thanks to luck I have the genetics.